 - Small monthly fee (from the cheap hosting plan you use to get your blog online)

-While the choice is yours, if you want to take full advantage of your blog, be able to have it grow with you and eventually make money from it, WordPress.org is the way to go (and the exact process we’ve followed throughout this guide).
+While the choice is yours, if you want to take full advantage of your blog, be able to have it grow with you and eventually make money as a blogger, WordPress.org is the way to go (and the exact process we’ve followed throughout this guide).
 It’s the CMS of choice that’ll sit in the background and power your blog.

-Here’s a step-by-step video walkthrough of how to install WordPress on your new blog and configure the right settings:
+Here’s a step-by-step video walkthrough of how to install WordPress on your new blog, start building your blog pages and configure the right settings:

 Naturally in this one video, we don’t cover everything about WordPress, but remember that these are the basics you need to accomplish first.